MOLA: Enhancing Industrial Process Monitoring Using Multi-Block Orthogonal Long Short-Term Memory Autoencoder

 where $K$ is the total number of samples, $x_i$ represents the $i$-th original input vector, and $y_i$ is the corresponding reconstructed output vector by the LSTM AE.
 Nevertheless, as discussed earlier, the use of only Equation \eqref{eqn_mse} in the loss function can cause redundancies among the latent features, which will adversely affect the performance of LSTM AE in process monitoring tasks.

-Therefore, in the OLAE architecture as shown in Figure \ref{fig_OLAE}, we define an orthogonality-based loss function in Equation \eqref{eqn_ortho} to constrain the latent space output so as to to generate non-redundant orthogonal latent features:
+Therefore, in the OLAE architecture as shown in Figure \ref{fig_OLAE}, we define an orthogonality-based loss function in Equation \eqref{eqn_ortho} to constrain the latent space output to generate non-redundant orthogonal latent features:

 where $W = [w_1, w_2, \dots, w_m]^T$ is the weight matrix of the FC layer.
 The loss function $\operatorname{Loss}_{\perp}$ consists of two components.
-The first component ensures that the different weights are orthogonal to one another, whereas the second term ensures that the extracted latent features remain as mutually independent as possible even after undergoing nonlinear transformation ($\sigma$).
+The primary purpose of having the first component is to drive the inner products between the weight vectors of neurons in the FC layer towards zero, which indicates that the linear projection features from the encoder layer to the FC layer are mutually orthogonal.
+This component can also be viewed as a regularization term, which drives the weights of the FC layer to smaller values during model training and thus effectively mitigates overfitting issues.
+Meanwhile, the second term ensures that the extracted latent features remain as mutually independent as possible even after undergoing nonlinear transformation ($\sigma$).

 The overall loss function of OLAE is defined as:

 By minimizing $\operatorname{Loss}$, we ensure that the latent features are non-redundant and as mutually independent as possible.